ruthbacci/openhack-containers-envsetup/README.md

 ## :dart: About ##

-This readme file explains how to get the Source Code repository set up for the Microsoft Containers Hack.
-It is mandated that a PRIVATE Github repository is created by a participant in every hack team and all other participants work locally and contribute to this central private repository.
+This readme file explains how to get the source code repository set up for the Microsoft Containers Hack.
+It is mandated that a PRIVATE Github repository is created by a single participant in every hack team and all other participants work locally and contribute to this central private repository.

 Each hack particpiant will contribute directly to this repository, rather than clone it.

-In addition, if you don't already have an environment setup to execute the hack from, you will find the instructions on how to set up a Visual Studio Codespace to execute all of the hack challenges from.
+In addition, if you do not already have an environment setup to execute the hack from, you will find the instructions on how to set up a Visual Studio Codespace to execute all of the hack challenges from.

 <!--## :sparkles: Features ##